Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

-How to Sharpen Router Bits – Step By Step Guide
+How to Sharpen Router Bits – A Step-by-Step Guide

 Rabbets are rectangular-shaped recesses along the edge of your workpiece.
 When the time comes, and your router is not making clean cuts, it’s an indicator that they need sharpening.